danbev/learning-nodejs/README.md

     $ cd node/out/Debug
     $ lldb ./node

-Node uses Generate Your Projects (gyp) for which I was not familare with so there is a example project in [gyp](./gyp) to look into it.
+Node uses Generate Your Projects (gyp) for which I was not familiar with so there is a example project in [gyp](./gyp) to look into it.

 ### Running the Node.js tests